 If chocolate companies don’t know where the cocoa in their products is coming from, then they can’t know how sustainable and ethically sound their supply chain is or take steps to address any issues.

-Although companies have taken major strides in recent years, the industry is far from achieving full first mile traceability, with around half of the cocoa from the companies evaluated in the 2022 Chocolate Scorecard coming from ‘indirect’ supplies.
+Although companies have taken major strides in recent years, the industry is far from achieving full first-mile traceability, with around half of the cocoa from the companies evaluated in the 2022 Chocolate Scorecard coming from ‘indirect’ supplies.

 Some companies rely on certification bodies, like Rainforest Alliance and Fairtrade, to ensure their cocoa is traceable.
-But certification does not guarantee full traceability as certification schemes often follow a method known as ‘mass balance’ whereby certified and non-certified cocoa are mixed along the supply chain.
+However, certification does not guarantee full traceability as certification schemes often follow a method known as ‘mass balance’ whereby certified and non-certified cocoa are mixed along the supply chain.

 John Dumay, a Professor of Accounting and Finance on the research team for the 2022 Chocolate Scorecard, writes: